sjaaklaan/sjaaklaan/README.md

 - 🌱 I’m currently learning using Terraform to configure Azure.
 - 📫 How to reach me: sjaak.laan@gmail.com
-- ⚡ Fun fact: I've written a best seller book on IT Infrastructure Architecture.
+- ⚡ Fun fact: I've written a best seller book on [IT Infrastructure Architecture][https://www.sjaaklaan.com/book].